Healthy Homes Assessment Waiwhetu

 Waiwhetu Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Waiwhetu and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory throughout Waiwhetu and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that prove compliance with any Healthy Homes Standards that apply or will be applied during the tenure of your rental home.
+• Property managers and landlords must keep records that prove the conformance to each Healthy Homes Standards that apply or will apply throughout the tenancy period of an apartment rental.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 From 1 July 2023

-• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All homes let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes